Has your business been declined for a loan for not making enough deposits into your checking account every month?

-Get more deposits per month and more customers.
-Lenders consider a low number of deposits into a business account as higher risk because it means the business has fewer customers that it earns revenue from.
-Losing 1 customer will impact revenues and ability to repay a loan much more.
-Some businesses request their customers to make smaller, more frequent payments.
-This shows a steadier income which lenders consider lower risk.
+Some lenders consider a low number of credits per month into a business account as higher risk because the business has fewer customers that it makes money from.
+Losing one customer will cut revenues and their ability to repay a loan much more than a business with many customers.

 Make more deposits immediately during the rest of the month and apply at the start of the next month.
 A deposit to a business checking account statement is often from several customers.
 Retailers usually have several checks and cash from several customers, go to the bank and make 1 deposit.
 Instead of 1 large deposit, break the deposit into several smaller deposits over the course of 2 or 3 days.